Finding that personal connection

 Going all out to help small businesses thrive

-Establishing these close working relationships with clients has put Nathan and Peter into the valuable position of being able to advise people like Ken on other areas of their business.
+Establishing these close working relationships with clients has put Nathan and Peter in the valuable position of being able to advise people like Ken on other areas of their business.

 As small business owners, Nathan and Peter have learnt from the successes and challenges involved in starting up Maisey Harris & Co, and have purposefully set out to create an accounting business that offers clients advice on more than just their finances.